Brandonpinos/SecurityPals-Operator-Framework/self-assessment.md

 1. Use Catalog Operator to create Operator from OperaterHub

 Operator OLM
-1. Watches for the ClusterServiceVersion (CSV) in a namspace and checks to make sure the requirements are met
+1. Watches for the ClusterServiceVersion (CSV) in a namespace and checks to make sure the requirements are met
-2. If requirements are met, the install strategy is ran
+2. If requirements are met, the install strategy is executed

 Catalog Operator
-1. Holds a cache of CSVs and CRDs.
+1. Holds a cache of CSVs and CRDs
 2. Watches for InstallPlans set by user
 3. If one is found, finds the matching name and adds as a resource, else 7b
 4. For each managed CRD, adds as a resolved resource